Discarding her clothes in the plastic flowers

 I'm aching been dying for hours and hours,

-Been dying for hours and hours
+been dying for hours and hours

-Hypnotizing the silence with her powers
+Hypnotising the silence with her powers

 Armageddon is bedding this picture alright